On 19 August 2018 join in this global celebration of one of the world’s greatest engineering inventions.

 World Helicopter Day aims to raise awareness of the contributions that helicopters make to our society and celebrate the diverse range of people that design, fly and support them.
 The day is held on the 3rd Sunday of August each year.
-2017 will be the third year of the event.
+2018 will be the fourth year of the event.

 Throughout the world every day there are people relying on helicopters for rescues, disaster relief, transport, firefighting, medical transfers, powerline maintenance, tourism, agriculture and many more roles.